ickb/proposal/README.md

 ### CKB / CKB++ Rate

-Let's assume we fix an EPOCH-0 so a block when 1 CKB = 1 CKB++, then as time moves on 1 CKB < 1 CKB++ = 1 CKB staked at EPOCH-0, so we can think:
+Let's assume we fix an EPOCH-0 so a block when 1 CKB = 1 CKB++, then as time passes 1 CKB < 1 CKB++ = 1 CKB staked at EPOCH-0, so we can think:

 - CKB as inflationary
 - CKB++ as non inflationary